Rogdham/pyzstd/index.rst

     A frame encapsulates one or multiple "blocks".
 Block has a guaranteed maximum size (3 bytes block header + 128 KiB), the actual maximum size depends on frame parameters.

-    Unlike independent frames, each block depends on previous blocks for proper decoding, but doesn't need later blocks.
+    Unlike independent frames, each block depends on previous blocks for proper decoding, but doesn't need the following blocks, a complete block can be fully decompressed.
 So flushing block may be used in communication scenarios, see :py:attr:`ZstdCompressor.FLUSH_BLOCK`.

     .. attention::